Chart Color Schemes

 Brisbane City is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Brisbane City has a high level of cultural diversity, with 44.2% of its population speaking a language other than English at home and 57.3% born overseas.
-Christianity is the predominant religion in Brisbane City, comprising 33.7% of its population.
-Buddhism is overrepresented compared to Greater Brisbane, making up 6.2% of Brisbane City's population versus 3.9%.
+Brisbane City has a culturally diverse population, with 44.2% speaking a language other than English at home and 57.3% born overseas.
+Christianity is the main religion in Brisbane City, comprising 33.7% of its population.
+Buddhism is overrepresented in Brisbane City compared to Greater Brisbane, making up 6.2% versus 3.9%.

 Frequently Asked Questions - Diversity